ttcremers/ttcremers.github.io/content/fine-art-photography.md

 **exclamation** *noun*: a sudden cry or remark expressing surprise, strong emotion, or pain.

-Be careful before you start exclaiming dissatisfaction in front of a piece of art, you might just validate it ;-)
+So, think before you start exclaiming dissatisfaction in front of an art piece, you might validate it ;-)

 ## My fine art
 I've added the tag [fine-art](/tags/fine-art/) to the photos where my intention from the beginning was to create a [fine art photograph](/tags/fine-art/).
 I also added the [tag fine-art](/tags/fine-art/) when it felt like fine art after making the photograph.